 Athirapally Falls Source and Course

-At Athirapally Falls, the water surges around large and numerous rocks, and cascades down in three separate plumes.
-Below the falls, the river remains quite turbulent for a distance of approximately 0.6 mi (1 km), until it reaches Kannamkuzhi.
+At Athirapally Falls, the water also surges around large and numerous rocks and cascades down in three separate plumes.
+Below the falls, the river remains rather turbulent for a distance of approximately 0.6 mi (1 km), until it reaches Kannamkuzhi.

 Athirapally Falls Ecology

 Forest wildlife in the area includes the Asiatic Elephant, tiger, bison, sambar, and the lion-tailed macaque.
-The unique 590 ft (180 m) elevation of the riparian forest in the Athirapally-Vazhachal area is the only location where all four South Indian species of hornbills are found dwelling together.
+The unique 590 ft (180 m) elevation of the riparian forest in the Athirapally-Vazhachal area is also the only location where all four South Indian species of hornbills are found dwelling together.